Skip to main content

 Garbage Collector

-Enabling/Disabling Garbage Collection
+Enabling/Disabling Automatic Garbage Collection

-If you want to disable GC, for example, while testing new features or running performance benchmarks where GC may cause unnecessary overhead, you can do so by starting the Forest daemon with the --no-gc flag.
+If you want to disable the automatic GC, for example, while testing new features or running performance benchmarks where GC may cause unnecessary overhead, you can do so by starting the Forest daemon with the --no-gc flag.

 Cadence of GC Runs